Antimicrobial Stewardship in low and middle income countries

 Background to the case

-S. Aureus resistance rates in the hospital at this time in outpatient setting of approx..
-15-16% of S. Aureus isolates with MRSA, general wards around about 30%.
+S. Aureus resistance rates in the hospital at this time in the outpatient setting were approx. 15-16% of S. Aureus isolates with MRSA; in general wards this was around about 30%.
 The high rates of MRSA in the outpatient setting were probably a reflection of patients who start to return to outpatients for follow up.
 So we don’t have a true breakdown of how many of those Outpatient Department patients had true community acquired MRSA.
 However, MRSA rates are sitting at about 30%.